-With an average of 13,000 applications received per year, the School of Medicine has one of the largest applicant pools among all private medical schools in the country.
-From those, approximately 1,200 applicants are interviewed for admission.
+With more than 12,000 applications received per year, the NYMC School of Medicine has one of the largest applicant pools among all private medical schools in the country.
+Approximately 1000 applicants are interviewed for admission each application cycle.

 The Admissions Committee utilizes the principles of holistic review to screen, assess, and select applicants.
-As defined by the Association of American Medical Colleges (AAMC), holistic review is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes and academic metrics.
+As defined by the Association of American Medical Colleges (AAMC), holistic review is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes and academic metrics (E-A-M).

 As part of this holistic review process, we ask applicants to complete an on-line situational judgment test known as CASPer (Computer-based Assessment for Sampling Personal Characteristics) – a screening tool used to assess personal attributes such as ethics, empathy, cultural sensitivity, collaboration, resiliency, and adaptability – all of which are considered essential traits of a compassionate and capable physician.
 We also use the MMI (Multiple Mini Interview) format.
 During the MMI, applicants move through a circuit of short, carefully-timed scenario-based interview stations designed to evaluate non-cognitive attributes considered critical to becoming an effective physician.
 These include critical thinking, moral reasoning and ethical grounding, open-mindedness, ability to collaborate, and communication and interpersonal skills.